Skip to main content

 Accidents and Emergencies

 If you are planning to drive in Sierra Leone, you should be extremely careful as traffic accidents are common.
-Emergency medical services in Sierra Leone are limited and poorly equipped to deal with road traffic accidents, particularly those involving complex trauma.
+Emergency medical services in Sierra Leone are very limited and poorly equipped to deal with road traffic accidents, particularly those involving complex trauma.
 Therefore, extra caution should be exercised when using the road, either as a driver or as a passenger.

 The availability and quality of medical services in Sierra Leone is poor.
 Citizens should be aware that you may have difficulty accessing even basic medical services, particularly in remote areas.
 If you need treatment, you may be asked to pay up front.
 If you have a pre-existing medical condition or underlying health concerns, you should note that it may not be possible to get appropriate drugs or treatment during your stay.
-If you choose to travel, bring enough medication with you for the duration of your visit.
+If you choose to travel, ensure that you bring enough medication with you for the duration of your visit.

 Safety and Security